garyhouston/sparqlcmd/README.md

 # sparqlcmd
-sparqlcmd is a simple Go program that sends a Sparql query to Wikidata and writes the result to stdout.
+sparqlcmd is a simple Go program that sends a SPARQL query to Wikidata and writes the result to stdout.

 ## Usage